The Islamic Corporation For The Development Of The Private Sector (ICD) Returns To The Dollar Market With Tight Five-Year Print

-The Islamic Corporation for the Development of the Private Sector (ICD) ( ), a Jeddah-based supranational, has printed a USD 500 million Sukuk maturing in February 2029.
+(MENAFN- Mid-East) The Islamic Corporation for the Development of the Private Sector (ICD) (), a Jeddah-based supranational, has printed a USD 500 million Sukuk maturing in February 2029.

 The Sukuk issuance, which was oversubscribed with an orderbook over USD 2.2 billion, subscribed by 4.2 times from 46 investors, demonstrating the confidence of investors in the ICD's vision and prospects.
 The proceeds from the sukuk issuance will be invested in development assets, facilitating its mission to foster economic growth and development initiatives across our 56 member countries.